Introduction to Rust hashset

 The output of the above program is as shown in the snapshot below:

 In the above program, we are importing the collections std::collections to be able to make use of HashSet in the program.
-Then we are creating a new HashSet and defining a mutable variable called the country to store the created HashSet.
-Then we are using the insert() function to insert the elements in the HashSet.
-Then the elements of the HashSet is displayed as the output on the screen.
+Then we create a new HashSet and defining a mutable variable called the country to store the created HashSet.
+Then we use the insert() function to insert the elements in the HashSet.
+Finally, we display the elements of the HashSet as the output on the screen.

 Example #2